 These crab ravioli are delicately flavored, with a smooth, creamy filling jam-packed with crab, wrapped in tasty homemade pasta.
 Yes they take a little bit of effort, but the prize is so worthwhile.

-I served these crab ravioli with a simple sauce made with stock, wine, lemon juice and butter, but you could also simply use browned butter or a light cream sauce as well.
+I served these crab ravioli with a simple lemon juice and butter sauce, but you could also simply use browned butter or a light cream sauce as well.
 I'd keep it light and not too strong, plus lemon hints are a good match too.

 These crab ravioli have such a tender, light filling and there's really no match for freshly made pasta.
 Yes, they take a little time to make but believe me, you'll appreciate it.
 And your dinner guests will be asking you when you're next making them.

-- 6 oz crab 170g, or a little more as needed
+- 6 oz crab or a little more as needed (see notes)

 - 1 egg